 Greece is a member of the Schengen Agreement.
 This means that there are no requirements for official travel documents other than national ID cards and passports.
-Formal invitations to registrants that will ask them will be given upon cross-checking of their legitimacy.
+Formal invitations to the Conference can be provided to delegates who request them.
+Regarding transportation, please visit the related webpage.

-In order to issue an invitation letter, full payment of the registration fee must have preceded.
-Participants outside Schengen Agreement countries that require an invitation letter for their institution/organization, should submit a request, either via an official domain name mail service.
-Mails through common services, such as Yahoo!, GMail, etc. will not be accepted and will be ignored.
-Please consult the guidelines of the Greek Ministry of Foreign Affairs for entry in Greece and where to apply for visa in most of the countries.
-Such detailed information can be also found at Schengen Visa Info.
-Conference organizers cannot contact any Greek Embassy or Consulate Οffice on your behalf, so in case you require a visa please begin the application process as soon as possible.
-Requests should be addressed to firstname.lastname@example.org.
+Requests for a letter of invitation should be addressed to firstname.lastname@example.org.
+Please note that the registration fee must be paid in full before sending a request for a letter of invitation.
+Participants outside Schengen Agreement countries who require an invitation letter for their institution/organization should submit their request via an official domain name mail service.
+Emails received through common services such as Yahoo!, GMail, etc. will not be accepted and will be ignored.
+Please consult the guidelines of the Greek Ministry of Foreign Affairs for Entry in Greece and where to apply for visa in most of the countries.
+Detailed information can be also found at Schengen Visa Info.
+The Conference organizers cannot contact any Greek Embassy or Consulate Οffice on your behalf so if you require a visa, please begin the application process as soon as possible.

 There will be free wireless access to the Internet in the LIBER2017 conference venue.

 Greece as most other E.U. countries uses Euro as its currency.
 Other currencies are not accepted, but they can be exchanged at exchanges and Banks.
 Banks operate from 08:00 through to 14:30 from Mondays to Thursdays, and 14:00 on Fridays.
 A Bank store is located in the University campus, five minutes walking distance from the conference venue, while other nearby Bank offices and ATMs can be found at the map below: